Yulanyandrea/Engineering-Skills-Assessment/Refactoring.md

   }
 ```

 Also,  if you want to check that a variable exists we can write it in the same conditional and not divided in two.
-On the other hand , it was much easier to delete else  and concatenate all the information in a single conditional
+On the other hand , it was much easier to delete else  and concatenate all the information in a one single conditional

+Original code

 ```
   if(event){